fen-x/OMM/README.md

 Firstly, OMM provides only one-way conversion from JSON.
 For both to and from conversions try something else like [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON), [ObjectMapper](https://github.com/Hearst-DD/ObjectMapper) or whatever.

+OMM also provides one-way conversion from property list.

 OMM does not extend any standard types.
 It allows to keep clear compact API.